GurungDev/flight-demo1/README.md

-# Etihad Airways Homepage Clone
+# Himalaya Jet Homepage Clone

-A modern, responsive clone of the Etihad Airways homepage built with Next.js 15, TypeScript, and Tailwind CSS.
+A modern, responsive clone of the Himalaya Jet homepage built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features